The Importance of Multistep Decisions to Breakdown Complexity

 And as a result, the process approach tends to deviate from all the significant outcomes that we wanted to achieve in the first place.
 It contradicts why we started managing decisions separately from processes and applications by recognizing them as self-existence entities and concepts.
 So how does Multistep decisioning prevent this disconnected decisioning?

 The graph is a combination of different types of nodes (vertex) and transition lines (edge) connecting them.

 In this particular type of modeling, decomposing a complex decision is very simple and has many advantages over the process approach.

 A graph of business decisions models the dependencies between multiple decisions, the dependencies between data requirements and decisions, and the dependencies between various graphs of decisions.
-This approach eliminates all the problems of disconnected decisioning explain above.
-Also, it offers a straightforward, easy-to-understand and explains the why’s behind the decisions’ outcomes.
+This approach of multistep decisioning eliminates all the problems of disconnected decisioning explained above.
+Also, it offers a straightforward, easy-to-understand and explains the why's behind the decisions’ outcomes.

 Multistep decision divides a complex decision into multiple less complex, self-sufficient, reusable business decisions and putting them back as the decision-making process to deliver the decision outcomes.
 Despite the name of “decision-making process”, the process approach introduces significant drawbacks and contradicts the whole idea of separating the decisions from processes and applications to build consistent and accurate business decisions and make it easier to adapt to required business and regulatory changes.

 Last updated January 25th, 2024 at 01:55 pm, Published July 15th, 2021 at 01:55 pm